You can collect spousal benefits and wait until 70 to claim your retirement benefit if both of the following are true:

 - You were born before Jan.
 2, 1954.

 - Your spouse is collecting his or her own Social Security retirement benefit.

-This makes you eligible to file a “restricted application,” which allows you to collect a spousal benefit while delaying benefits on your own earnings record.
+This makes you eligible to file a “restricted application,” which allows you to collect a spousal benefit while putting off claiming your retirement benefit so it can grow.
 To do so, you should state in the remarks section of the application form that you wish to exclude your retirement benefit from the scope of your Social Security claim.

 Keep in mind

 If you were born after Jan.
 1, 1954, there are only two exceptions to the deemed-filing rule.
 It does not apply if you receive spousal benefits because you are caring for a child who is under 16 or disabled, or if you get spousal benefits and are also entitled to Social Security disability payments.